Cyber4All/technical-assessment/assessment/documentation/README.md

   }
   ```

+If the ID for the password (from the URL param) does not exist, the API should return a 404 Not Found response.

-The API should validate the request body to ensure that all required fields are present.
-Any missing fields should result in a 400 Bad Request response.
+The API will validate that the request body does not have ID which is not allowed to be updated.
+Each of the three updates are optional.
+If the request body does not have any of the three fields, the API should return a 400 Bad Request response.

+If the password is in the update request, the API should encrypt the password before updating the password in the database.

 #### Response: